Christopher Reeve: Superman films

 For his performance, Reeve won a BAFTA Award for Most Promising Newcomer to Leading Film Roles.
-Reeve described Superman as "the closest opportunity I've had to playing a classical role on film, the closest expression to something of mythical dimension."
+He described Superman as "the closest opportunity I've had to playing a classical role on film, the closest expression to something of mythical dimension."
 His co-star Margot Kidder said after his death that, with the Superman films, Reeve "knew he'd done something meaningful.
 He was very aware of that and very happy with that role."

 Much of Superman II was filmed at the same time as the first film.
 In fact, the original plan had been for the film to be a single three-hour epic comprising both parts.
 After most of the footage had been shot, the producers had a disagreement with Donner over various matters, including money and special effects, and Donner was fired.
 Director Richard Lester, who had worked with the producers previously on the two-parter The Three Musketeers (1973) and The Four Musketeers (1974), replaced Donner.
 Lester had the script changed and re-shot some footage.
 The cast was unhappy, but Reeve later said he liked Lester and considered Superman II to be his favorite of the series.
 Donner's version of Superman II, titled Superman II: The Richard Donner Cut, was released on DVD in November 2006 and was dedicated in memory of Reeve.

 Lester directed Superman III, released in 1983, solo.
 Reeve believed the producers Alexander Salkind, his son Ilya Salkind, and Pierre Spengler had decreased the credibility of Superman III by turning it into a Richard Pryor comedy rather than a proper Superman film.
-He missed Donner and believed Superman IIIs only really good element was the automobile junkyard scene in which Evil Superman fights Good Clark Kent in an internal battle.
+Reeve missed Donner and believed Superman IIIs only really good element was the automobile junkyard scene in which Evil Superman fights Good Clark Kent in an internal battle.
 Reeve's portrayal of the Evil Superman was highly praised, though the film was critically panned.